aws-samples/aws-lambda-layer-awscli/README.md

 # create lambda func with your awscli layer

+OK.
+Now you have your own awscli layer deployed and you got the layer ARN.
+Create your function with this layer as below:

 ```
 $ LAMBDA_LAYERS=LAMBDA_LAYER_VERSION_ARN make create-func
 ```
 * specify the `LayerVersionArn` you just published above.

 You may also create your lambda function and API Gateway along with other resoruces with `SAM`, check the sample `sam.yaml` and `Makefile` in [this folder](./samples/launch-ec2-instance/).

 # invoke function